Gankare/Starlitseas_Dokumentation/README.md

 ![](/Assets/Level1.png)

 ### Level2:
-This second level is sleightly longer, moving uppwards making it harder to jump on the whales, introdusing blowwhales that shoots the player in the air when walking on them.
+The second level is sleightly longer, moving upwards making it harder to jump on the whales, introducing blow whales that shoots the player in the air when walking on them.
 ![](/Assets/Level2_Ingame.png)
 Still an easy level but introdusing new elements.
 ![](/Assets/Level2.png)